 - Develop and maintain culturally diverse community resources for agency clients.

 - Maintain up-to-date resource files of resources and community contacts.

 - Complete an intake for each resident within two weeks of entry into shelter and make contact with assigned residents within one week of their initial intake.

 - Serve as an advocate for assigned residents, providing strengths-based case management.
 Need to be available to meet with assigned resident a minimum of one session per week.

 - Complete client contacts and goal setting documentation in Apricot database.

 - Maintain statistical tracking as required and submit all reports in a timely manner.

-- Assist the Grants Manager and VP of Shelter Operations in developing, reporting, and evaluating program outcomes and outputs.
+- Assist the Director of Grants, Quality Assurance & Housing in developing, reporting, and evaluating program outcomes and outputs.

 - Participate in bi-weekly client review, supervisions, monthly staff meetings, staff retreat and other meetings as assigned.